2025 Receiving Stats

 2025 Fantasy Outlook

 Harrison's rookie season can only be called a disappointment, even though his eight touchdowns tied for 12th most among WRs.
 The No. 4 overall pick had 130 yards and two TDs in his second NFL game, followed by TDs each of the next two weeks, but there was more frustration than success from that point forward.
 His next 11 games yielded just three scores and an average of 43.9 yards, with a 50.0 percent catch rate and 6.7 YPT.
 Harrison at least finished strong, catching 11 of 16 targets for 159 yards and a TD over the final two weeks.
 He'll turn 23 in August, and while he didn't go through pre-draft drills, his production at Ohio State was resounding -- back-to-back seasons with 1,200-plus yards and 14 TDs.
-He's tall (6-4), but not especially strong or heavy (205 pounds), and fast, but not overwhelmingly so.
-Harrison also isn't much of a threat after the catch, having averaged just 2.6 YAC last year.
-He'll likely need to dominate on the perimeter with smooth route-running and contested catches in order to live up to the expectations for a top-five pick.
+Harrison packed on muscle this offseason -- reportedly getting up to 220 pounds -- and said he hopes to become more of a threat post-catch, after averaging just 2.6 YAC per reception last year.
+The bulk could also help him with contested catches, which need to be part of the package for Harrison to live up to the lofty expectations for a top-five pick.
 That's certainly still possible, and he won't face much target competition from the other WRs in Arizona, but it was TE Trey McBride who became the most trusted pass catcher for QB Kyler Murray and OC Drew Petzing last year.
 Read Past Outlooks

 RANKS